Timing13/EchoView/README.md

 ## Design Process

+### Initial research

 Since the project was developed in a short time frame, the research was only based on reviewing existing literature to find out if a project like this is feasible.
-In a paper focused on Head-Mounted Display Visualizations to Support Sound Awareness for the Deaf and Hard of Hearing](https://dl.acm.org/doi/10.1145/2702123.2702393), the results indicated that that XR visualizations help people with hearing impairments by making it easier to identify speakers and sounds, though preferences and social settings affect their usefulness.
+In a paper focused on [Head-Mounted Display Visualizations to Support Sound Awareness for the Deaf and Hard of Hearing](https://dl.acm.org/doi/10.1145/2702123.2702393), the results indicated that that XR visualizations help people with hearing impairments by making it easier to identify speakers and sounds, though preferences and social settings affect their usefulness.
 As the paper further suggests that future work in this field is neccessary and required, we were convinced to pursue this project further.

+### Hardware design

 The hardware was designed in two separate parts, which were merged in the end to create the finished product.
 These are the wearable prototype, which was made out of cardboard and had the microphone mounted with cable ties, as well as a breadboard which was made to prototype the electronics.
 <p align="center">